xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 We give `MintConfiguration` the `key` ability so that the module contract can store it at an account's resources, which the module can programmatically retrieve later if we have the account address.
 The account address we store it to will be the creator of the collection, which is, in this section, the module publisher.

-The rest of the fields necessary to call the mint function will be stored as `const` variables in the contract for simplicity.
+For simplicity, we'll make hard-coded `const` variables to store default data for the rest of the fields necessary to call the mint function.
 You could make these configurable on your own by adding them to the list of parameters sent into `initialize_collection` function below.

 ### Writing a collection creation function

 First off, note the first couple lines of the `initialize_collection` function:

+This gates the ability to run this function to the owner of the contract.
+This isn't necessary, but unless you specifically design a contract around letting multiple accounts use it, it's simpler to only allow the account that deploys the contract to use it.
+This avoids a few potential vulnerabilities where you unintentionally allow an account to modify internal module resources for another account.

 ```rust
 let creator_addr = signer::address_of(creator);
 assert!(creator_addr == @mint_nft_v2_part1, error::permission_denied(ENOT_AUTHORIZED));
 ```
-This gates the ability to run this function to the owner of the contract.
-This isn't necessary, but unless you specifically design a contract around letting multiple accounts use it, it's simpler to only allow the account that deploys the contract to use it.
-This avoids a few potential vulnerabilities where you unintentionally allow an account to modify internal module resources for another account.

 Later on in part 3 of this tutorial, we'll remove this restriction by utilizing an admin model for module resources.